RicardDurall/CaffeInTorch/Places/Project.md

 #Project
 <p>This folder contains sevreal experiments performed over the CNN.
-In our case, as we mentioned beofre, there are 10 different classes to classify:
+In our case, as we mentioned beofre, we work withe 10 different classes:
 <table style="width:100%">
   <tr>
     <td>airport_terminal</td>